12 SaaS Statistics That Every IT Manager Should See in 2023

 94% of IT executives believe manual SaaS management methods lead to poor decision-making about SaaS spending.
 It’s not hard to understand why: manual SaaS management methods are time-consuming and error-ridden.
 A spreadsheet won’t automatically update when you add a new SaaS license, and there are too many moving parts to track within a spreadsheet.

-Almost 90% of IT executives believe that a centralized SaaS management solution would offer these three benefits:
+Nearly 9 in 10 IT leaders (88%) believe that a centralized SaaS management solution would offer these three benefits:

 This is the year to take these SaaS statistics to heart and put those beliefs about centralized SaaS management into action.
 It’s time for you to take back your time — and control of SaaS apps — with an intelligent SaaS Management Platform.

 Make 2023 the year you manage SaaS apps effectively